haroutboujakjian/Vuesalize/documentation_src/README.md

 Stacked bar charts are one of the most popular chart types.

 #### Example
-Here is a simple example that constructs a stacked bar chart representing different budgets for VA.
+Here is a simple example that constructs a stacked bar chart representing a set of generic expenses.

 <div style="display: flex; justify-content: center">
 <stacked-bar-chart-example></stacked-bar-chart-example>